-- a.
+- 4. Test the setup: - a.
 If you are logged in to AM, log out and clear any cookies. - b.
-Go to http://ig.example.com:8080/replay \Box .
+Go to http://ig.example.com:8080/replay[].
 The SingleSignOnFilter redirects the request to AM for authentication. - c.
 Log in to AM as user demo, password Ch4ng31t.
 The request is redirected to the sample application.